CollegeSoccerPulse/Privacy-Policy/PrivacyPolicy.md

 ## 6. Contact Us:

 If you have any questions or concerns regarding this Privacy Policy or our data practices, please contact us at JPolm@rollins.edu.

----

-Please note that this Privacy Policy applies to the React Native app described in this repository.
-It is important to display the Privacy Policy prominently within the app and any associated websites or landing pages to inform users about how their data is being handled and protected.
-Also, it is essential to keep the "Contact Us" email address up to date so users can reach out to the appropriate contact for any privacy-related concerns.